 Pro 1 Bridge Exam at Powder Mountain UT, JANUARY 27-29, 2020

-The Pro 1 Bridge Exam is an opportunity for individuals who currently have a Level 2 and a working professional background to challenge the test in the Pro 1 under the new system.
+The Pro 1 Bridge Exam is an opportunity for individuals who currently have a Level 2 and a working professional background to challenge the PRO 1 Exam component under the new system.

 The focus of the Pro 1 Bridge will be on evaluating the skills of each student at the Pro 1 standard through both written and field examination.
 A student planning to participate in a Pro 1 Bridge Exam MUST be familiar with the Pro 1 evaluation standards and practiced with the techniques that will be evaluated during the condensed course.
 Prior practice and preparation are essential to successfully passing a Pro 1 Bridge Exam and gaining recognized equivalency at the Pro 1 standard.

 The Bridge Exam is the testing component of a Pro 1.
 Make sure you are ready for it.
 You may benefit from some targeted training prior to the Bridge Course.
 Contact us about customized training courses.

 Marking and Evaluation: 70% total marks are required to pass the course.
 Specific categories requiring a “categorical pass” of 70% to pass the course include: station weather observations, snow profiles and snowpack tests, and the written exam.
 Skills are taught to the standards documented in the Snow Weather and Avalanches: Observational Guidelines for Avalanche Programs in the United States (SWAG 3rd edition).